31 October 2024

 The Tribunal also considered how a roof garden might be used.
 It observed that "One of the concerns behind the definition of 'storey' for fire safety considerations must be where people might be located within flats or enclosed storeys, but where there is a roof garden, persons may well be located there.
 Therefore the level of the roof garden will be significant in determining height".

-Its conclusion that a roof garden was a storey meant that the subject building was comprised of seven storeys and would therefore be considered a HRB, irrespective of its height in metres, and accordingly should be registered with the Building Safety Regulator (BSR) and be managed under the HRB regime.
+If the Tribunal's interpretation is adopted then the subject building would comprise seven storeys and would therefore be considered a HRB, irrespective of its height in metres, and accordingly should be registered with the Building Safety Regulator (BSR) and be managed under the HRB regime.

 Other interesting findings